wallsfantasy/devdock-php/README.md

     127.0.0.1    dev.dock nginx.dock fpm.dock
     ```
-    You might need to add more hosts if you already use them in your development setting.
+    You might want to add more hosts as you need, but using `http://dev.dock/your-project` allow you to easily reuse
+    your host configuration in IDE.

 3. Add more Nginx vhost configs using the example provided in `/docker/nginx/vhosts` These files need to have `.conf`
 extension to be loaded by Nginx container.